University of Tennessee Uniform History

 1989

 The 1989 squad was co-Champion of the SEC, going 6-1 in league play and 11-1 overall including a 31-27 win over Arkansas in the Cotton Bowl.
 Johnny Majors, in his 13th of 16 seasons, was head coach.
-The team was captained by All-American offensive guard Eric Still. #79 was Eric Still who played all 4 years 1986-1989.
+The team was captained by All-American offensive guard Eric Still. #79 honors Eric Still who played all 4 years 1986-1989.

 1995